slowernews/wisdom-tldr/README.md

 > *'It’s hard to beat a person who never gives up.' -- Babe Ruth*

 > *'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.'*

+> *'Work until your idols become your rivals.'*

+> *'Work hard in silence.
+Let your silence be your noise.'*

 ===
 ###On stress